Dodge City High School: Football

 DCHS has played football for over 120 seasons - fielding their first team in 1898.
 The Red Demons won the state championship in football in 1970 under legendary coach J.C.
 Riekenberg.
 Dick Masters (173-62-1) is the school’s all-time winningest coach and had a streak 21-straight winning seasons from 1975-1995.
 In 1938, the annual rivalry game against Garden City became the “Hatchet Game”.
 Dodge City leads the overall series with Garden City (77-43-4) and the Hatchet Series (52-31-1).

 Baseball

-DCHS has played baseball almost as long as they have football with the first teams dating back to early 1900’s.
+DCHS has played baseball almost as long as they have football with the first teams dating back to the early 1900’s.
 The Red Demons won the KSHSAA 6A state championship in 1999.
 The 1933 team is considered by many as Dodge City’s “mythical” state championship team.
 The team went undefeated and won the Wichita Tournament - a predecessor to the KSHSAA State Tournament.